 - Cook the rest of the onion and chilli pepper in a saucepan until soft.
 Add the chopped tomatoes and cook for another couple of minutes.

-- Then add the chickpeas, the spices and about 200ml of water.
+- Then add the chickpeas, the spices and about 200ml of stock or water.
 Bring up to the boil then lower the heat to a simmer about for 20 minutes.

 - When ready to serve, either stir the dressing into the chickpeas or serve it on top of the chickpeas.